serverless/dashboard/docs/index.md

 If you haven't already, invoke your function.

-If you set the Instrumentation Mode to Dev, then you'll see the traces, spans, logs, errors, and warnings in DevMode in real-time.
+If you set the Instrumentation Mode to Dev, then you'll see the traces, spans, logs, and events in DevMode in real-time.

-You'll also be able to use the Metrics and Explorer to view all the metrics, traces, spans, logs, errors, and warnings.
+You'll also be able to use the Metrics and Explorer to view all the metrics, traces, spans, logs, and events.
 This works with both Dev and Prod Instrumentation Modes.
 After an invocation, it may take 3 minutes to be made available on the Metrics and Explorer pages.